The joy in that video, yes that is the President of Kajabi dancing to Usher at Impact Summit, is how I feel about Kajabi!

 Would it be expensive to repurchase?

 If the answer is yes to either of those questions and letting go of the item will cause you to stress, keep it.
 Just be sure to find an out of the way, proper storage area and revisit the item at a later date.

 What about all those gifts that you hold onto out of guilt?
 I am giving you permission to let them go!
 Your loved ones whether they are still alive or have passed on wouldn't want you to be stressed.

-If some gives you a gift that isn't your style or you don't need it. accept it with grace and let it go.
-Of course, if someone...
+If someone gives you a gift that isn't your style or you don't need it, accept it with grace and let it go.
+Of course, if...